jonlin1000/discr_math/README.md

 The important thing right now to do is to add more content.

 - Expand on Chapter 1, with relevant definitions and examples.
 Write up the recursive presentation of boolean expressions.
+Rewrite the satisfiability section.
 Add proper motivation for the symbol pushing manipulation of boolean expressions in the section currently titled "Untitled."
 - Expand on Chapter 2, especially about formal circuits.
 Rework the adders section to be an actual section and not just a big exercise to the reader.
 - Add more relevant problems to Chapter 2.
 Learn material to put in chapter 2 to give it substance.
 - Write a proper exposition for chapter 3.
 Define the Cartesian product.
 Define an order relation.
 Define what it means to be a minimal and maximal element in an ordered set.